mardix/flask-recaptcha/README.md

 # Flask-ReCaptcha

-A simple recaptcha implementation for Flask without Flask-WTF.
+The new Google ReCaptcha implementation for Flask without Flask-WTF.

 ---